farid809/Project-5---CarND---Advance-Vehicle-Detection/writeup_template.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video using the find_cars() function.
-From the positive detections I created a heatmap for current frame and stored the current heatmap in vision_memory class that keep track of the heatmaps of the last n Frames. and then restrieved the residual heatmap for past n Frames using the vision_memory.get_residual_vision() function and finally thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
+From the positive detections, I created a heat map for the current frame and stored the current heatmap in vision_memory class that keeps track of the heatmaps of the last n Frames. and then retrieved the residual heatmap for past n Frames using the vision_memory.get_residual_vision() function and finally thresholded that map to identify vehicle positions.
+I then used scipy.ndimage.measurements.label() to identify individual blobs in the heat map.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video: